MitchBradley/Grbl_Esp32-wiki/Pull-Request-Guidelines.md

 ### Build Date

-Change the build date in grbl.h to the date of of the pull request.
+Any time changes affect the compiled firmware, change the build date in grbl.h to the date of of the pull request.
 $define GRBL_VERSION_BUILD "YYYYMMDD" ...
-Example: #define GRBL_VERSION_BUILD "20190517"
+Example: #define GRBL_VERSION_BUILD "20190517".

 **Note:** This date may be changed if other changes, with later dates are merged first.